kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 1. Don't bother with any enforcement logic.

-    In this case, a Route that sets `spec.defaultOK` will be bound to _all_ Gateways that have `spec.isDefault` set to `true`.
+    In this case, a Route that sets `spec.useDefaultGateway` will be bound to _all_ Gateways that have `spec.isDefault` set to `true`.
 Since Gateway API already allows a Route to be bound to multiple Gateways, and the Route `status` is already designed for it, this should function without difficulty.